 As with most suiting issues, always have a tailor you know on hand who can help with minor alterations.
 The waist is a lot harder to adjust than the length.

-Choose Your Fit
+Know Your Fit & Size

 Your own personal taste will draw you to a particular style of suit which often falls under three categories: Classic Fit, Modern Fit or Slim Fit.

 Choosing the right one is dependent on your body shape hence the stress on taking measurements first.
 A good suit should conform with the natural lines of a man’s body regardless of if he’s skinny or big.

 Here are the general rules for the right fit.

 Slim Fit: Chosen by the trendy and dapper men of today, slim fit suits are made to sit close to a man’s body with trimmed down features such as the lapel and leg openings.
 The blazer length will also tend to be shorter allowing the body to appear taller.
 As such, slimmer men with lighter builds are best suited to slim fit suits.

 Modern Fit: The modern fit suit takes elements of the slim fit cut and adds a bit more room for breathability.
 The shoulders are still narrower than a classic fit but the arm holes are higher than a slim fit.
 Medium build men are best suited to this cut.